Nuggets vs. Lakers: Odds, spread, over/under - Western Conference Finals Game 2

 Nuggets vs. Lakers Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup posted at multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup at several sportsbooks.

 |Favorite